 Where is the Amalfi Coast?

-The Amalfi Coast is located in Southern Italy between the Gulf of Naples and the Gulf of Salerno in the Province of Salerno.
+The Amalfi Coast is located in a small corner of Southern Italy between the Gulf of Naples and the Gulf of Salerno in the Province of Salerno.
 The region is a 1.5-hour drive to the south from Naples, the closest big city.
-With Pompeii only an hour’s drive to the north, visitors to the Amalfi Coast are remiss not to experience Mount Vesuvius and the history of the ancient city.

 What is the Amalfi Coast Known For?